MIDI Foot Pedals

 • Jump back to the song list

-• Open song pre-selection list
+• Open the song selection list

 • Start/pause/continue scrolling